Adriftus-Studios/Telix/readme/guilds.md

 ` - run guilds_deleteGuild def:Mages`

 ## Adding/Remove Guild Skills
-This will Add or Remove skill trees to the guild Members of the guild will have their skills updated accordingly.
+This will Add or Remove skill trees to the guild.
+Members of the guild will have their skills updated accordingly.

 ### guilds_addSkill
 Type: Task